 Building Better Regions Fund

-The program will only fund projects in regional Australia outside the major capital cities of Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra.
-Projects in Hobart are eligible to apply.
+The program will only fund projects in regional Australia outside the major cities, projects in Hobart are eligible to apply.

 It is a competitive grant program, applications are assessed against eligibility and merit criteria and compared to other applications in a funding round.